Athernix00/Athernix00/README.md

 ## I'm a Developer, Bot Maker, and Automation Enthusiast!

-🔭 I’m currently working on Discord Bots like Purgy
+🔭 I’m currently working on Discord Bots like Purgy, Sugvento etc.
 👯 I’m looking to collaborate with passionate developers!
 🥅 2025 Goals: Build more open-source tools and grow my skills
 ⚡ Fun fact: I love turning ideas into code and breaking limits